 How PSC and XSEDE Helped

 To carry out their computations the Pitt team used the Open Science Grid (OSG).
-A member organization of XSEDE, OSG is a loosely coupled supercomputing resource composed of compute cycles donated by government laboratory and academic computing centers throughout the Americas.
+OSG is a loosely coupled supercomputing resource composed of compute cycles donated by government laboratory and academic computing centers throughout the Americas.
 Using the OSG reduced the time required for the calculations from many decades to one to two years.
-To reduce that time further, they turned to two additional XSEDE systems that work very efficiently with the referee consensus solver the Pitt scientists had developed: Bridges, at the Pittsburgh Supercomputing Center (PSC), and Comet, at the San Diego Supercomputer Center (SDSC).
-Employing “backfill” and other unused cycles on the two supercomputers made more computing time available, did not impact other researchers using the same machines, and required only a few changes in the Pitt team’s software.
-As part of XSEDE's Novel and Innovative Projects program, XSEDE Extended Collaborative Support Service experts Anirban Jana and Derek Simmel of PSC and Mahidhar Tatineni of SDSC helped the team make these minor adjustments in just a few days.
-The work was supported by XSEDE grants and with continuing support from OSG operations and University of Southern California Viterbi School of Engineering’s Mats Rynge.
+To reduce that time further, they turned to two additional systems that work very efficiently with the referee consensus solver the Pitt scientists had developed: PSC’s Bridges and Comet, at the San Diego Supercomputer Center (SDSC).
+Employing backfill and other unused cycles on the two supercomputers made more computing time available, did not impact other researchers using the same machines and required only a few changes in the Pitt team’s software.
+PSC’s Anirban Jana and Derek Simmel and SDSC’s Mahidhar Tatineni helped the team make these minor adjustments in just a few days.
+The work was supported by grants from XSEDE, the NSF network of supercomputing sites that includes both PSC and SDSC, and with continuing support from OSG operations and University of Southern California Viterbi School of Engineering’s Mats Rynge.